skippyr/river-dreams/README.md

 River Dreams was designed to help people that want to take their terminals to another level and need to use it for programming and doing maintenance.
-Everything that you will probably need will be at your glance.
+Everything that you will probably need will be at your glance even when you do not have a proper modern terminal.

 Everything in it is a module: